 - The Whistleblower is not subject to any civil, criminal or administrative liability (including disciplinary action) for making the Protected Disclosure.
-The Whistleblower is not, however, protected from civil, criminal or administrative liability for any of its conduct, which may be revealed in connection with the Protected Disclosure. - No contractual or other remedy may be enforced or exercised against a Whistleblower as a penalty for making the Protected Disclosure, and a contract to which the Whistleblower is party may not be terminated on the basis that the Protected Disclosure constitutes a breach of the contract. - If the Protected Disclosure is reported to Eligible Corporate Recipients, Journalists or Parliamentary Members in accordance with this Policy, the Protected Disclosure is not admissible in evidence against the Whistleblower in criminal proceedings or in proceedings for the imposition of a penalty, other than proceedings in respect of the falsity of the Protected Disclosure.
+The Whistleblower is not, however, protected from civil, criminal or administrative liability for any of its conduct, which may be revealed in connection with the Protected Disclosure. - No contractual or other remedy may be enforced or exercised against a Whistleblower as a penalty for making the Protected Disclosure, and a contract to which the Whistleblower is party may not be terminated on the basis that the Protected Disclosure constitutes a breach of the contract. - (c) If the Protected Disclosure is reported to Eligible Corporate Recipients, Journalists or Parliamentary Members in accordance with this Policy, the Protected Disclosure is not admissible in evidence against the Whistleblower in criminal proceedings or in proceedings for the imposition of a penalty, other than proceedings in respect of the falsity of the Protected Disclosure. - Anyone who causes, or threatens to cause, detriment to the Whistleblower because of their belief or suspicion that the Whistleblower has made, proposes to make or is entitled to make a Protected Disclosure may be guilty of an offence and liable for damages due to the Whistleblower. - Subject to limited exceptions summarised in this Policy, the person to whom the Protected Disclosure is made must not disclose the substance of the Protected Disclosure, the Whistleblower's identity or information is likely to lead to identification of the Whistleblower.

-6. Protection of Whistleblowers continued
+6. Protection of Whistleblowers CONTINUED